Life estates can be an excellent tool for Medicaid planning, probate avoidance and tax efficiency, but there are potential pr...Read more

 Have you funded your trust?
 Attorneys often see great trust documents that don't do all that's intended because the clients' assets are still titled in the clients' names.

 You can avoid probate and make sure that the estate tax protections in your trust operate as planned through retitling assets in the name of the trust.

 Who is named as beneficiary of your retirement plans and other investments?
 Often clients spend hours with their attorneys crafting an estate plan to match their goals and then circumvent it through naming individuals as beneficiaries of retirement plans and investment accounts.
 Make sure these are all coordinated.

 You can check many of these questions on your own.
 In fact, it's a useful exercise to make sure that you understand what is in your trust.
-Other issues, particularly those related to tax issues, will require consulting with an estate planning professional.
+Other issues, particularly those related to tax issues, will require consulting with your attorney.
+Fiind an attorney near you.